sophierahn/Star-Wars-Training-Droid/README.md

-The SBUS library was based on the c++ library written by Bolderflight: https://github.com/bolderflight/SBUS The Lidar library was taken from Adafruit: https://github.com/adafruit/Adafruit_CircuitPython_LIDARLite The ZED code was taken from their tutorials: https://github.com/stereolabs/zed-examples
+The SBUS library was based on the c++ library written by Bolderflight: https://github.com/bolderflight/SBUS It was also very handy to reference this breakdown of FrSky SBUS in making the library: https://os.mbed.com/users/Digixx/notebook/futaba-s-bus-controlled-by-mbed/

+The Lidar library was taken from Adafruit: https://github.com/adafruit/Adafruit_CircuitPython_LIDARLite The ZED code was taken from their tutorials: https://github.com/stereolabs/zed-examples